George Hilsdon

 George Richard Hilsdon (10 August 1885 – 10 September 1941) was an English footballer who played as a striker.
 He began his career at West Ham United, making his debut in the 1903–04 season.
 His brother Jack Hilsdon also played for West Ham at this time.
 Hilsdon transferred to Chelsea in 1906, and was the first player to score 100 goals for the West London club, reaching a then-record 108 goals from 164 games by the time of his return to West Ham in 1912.
 His career was ended by the First World War, to which he was conscripted in 1914 and critically injured by a gas attack.

-Hilsdon was nicknamed "Gatling Gun" because his shots "were simply unstoppable and which travel like shots from a gun".
+Hilsdon was nicknamed "Gatling Gun" because his shots "were simply unstoppable and which travel[ed] like shots from a gun".

 Club career

 In 1906, Hilsdon was recommended to then-Chelsea manager John Robertson, who had been advised that Hilsdon would be available for transfer; so enthralled was Robertson with Hilsdon's ability that he promised to turn him into Chelsea's next centre forward.
 Hilsdon joined Chelsea later that year on £4 a week wages.
 He scored five goals on his debut in a 9–2 win over Glossop North End, and would later score six in an FA Cup tie with Worksop Town, a club record which remains unequalled.
 The club programme described him as "living proof that to become a first-class footballer it is not necessary to be born north of the Tweed".

 Hilsdon scored 27 goals that season, which helped earn Chelsea promotion to the First Division in their second year of professional football.
 Within three years he had scored 76 goals in 99 appearances.
 His later days with Chelsea were hindered by problems with injuries and his personal life, including a battle with alcoholism, though he did score 19 goals in 1910–11.
 He became the first Chelsea player to score 100 goals, and ended his time there with 108 from 164 games.
 He is the club's 10th highest goal scorer of all time.

 In 1912, Hilsdon returned to West Ham, and was top scorer for them in the 1912–13 season, scoring 17 goals in 36 games.
 He was known at this point as the "old international", even though he was still only 27 years of age.
 Hilsdon played for West Ham until 1915, and during his two spells there he recorded 92 Southern League appearances, and scored 35 goals.
 Hilsdon also played in four World War I games for the East London club.
 He is also credited with helping the development of young West Ham striker Syd Puddefoot.